zenorocha/liferay-learn/docs/commerce/2.x/en/starting-a-store/adding-a-new-currency.md

 # Adding a New Currency

 Liferay Commerce pre-configures multiple currencies to be available for use, out-of-the-box.
-Currencies that are not available by default may be easily added.
+Store administrators can add a new currency if the store's home country's currency is not already listed.
+Please see the [Currencies Reference](./currencies-reference.md) first to learn how to enter specific values in the correct format.

-This article details how to add a new currency to your store.
+To add a new currency:

 1. Navigate to _Control Panel_ → _Commerce_ → _Settings_.
 1. Click the _Currencies_ tab.